 If There is a Washing Machine – Use It

 One of the most dreaded tasks while traveling is washing clothes.
-It’s always a hassle and is never ever fun to take time out of your day to do laundry while exploring a new destination.
-I’ve never met anyone who feels comfortable paying to wash their clothes starting at $13 a pair of socks at a hotel either.
+It’s always a hassle, and it is never ever fun to take time out of your day to do laundry while exploring a new destination.
+I’ve never met anyone who feels comfortable paying to wash their clothes, starting at $13 a pair of socks at a hotel.

 Learn At Least Hello and Thank You in the Local Language